matik12/aurelia-permission/README.md

 ## Enum like permission object usage

-It is possible to create enum like permission object with all permissions to use it in diffrent authorization configurations instead of **magic strings** - string permisssion names, that are returned from API and can change.
+It is possible to create enum like permission object with all permissions to use it in different authorization configurations instead of **magic strings** - string permission names, that are returned from API and can change.
-First define module (or scoped object, but module is recommended), which defines all application permissions as values of object properites as in sample below.
+First define module (or scoped object, but module is recommended), which defines all application permissions as values of object properties as in sample below.

 ```js
 const UserPermission = {